 Kiøbenhavn, Andreas Seidelin, 1820.

-The discovery of electromagnetism was one of the most pivotal moments in the history of science and cannot be overestimated.
-Here, Ørsted laid both the theoretical and practical foundation for future works of both Faraday, Maxwell and Hertz.
+The importance of the discovery of electromagnetism, one of the most pivotal moments in the history of science, can hardly be overestimated.
+Here, Ørsted laid both the theoretical and practical foundation for future works of Faraday, Maxwell, and Hertz.

 In the winter of 1819–20, he delivered a course of lectures upon electricity, galvanism, and magnetism, before an audience that had been previously acquainted with the principles of natural philosophy.
 In composing the lecture, in which he was to treat of the analogy between electricity and magnetism, he conjectured, that if it were possible to produce any magnetical effect by electricity, this could not be in the direction of the current, since this had been so often tried in vain, but that it must be produced by a lateral action.